sinatra/sinatra.github.com/wild.markdown

 - [TaskwarriorWeb](http://theunraveler.github.com/taskwarrior-web/) - A Sinatra-based web interface for the Taskwarrior todo application.
 Because being a neck-beard is only fun sometimes.
 - [Travis CI](https://travis-ci.org/) - Free Hosted Continuous Integration Platform for the Open Source Community
 - [VDGB](http://vdgb.dk) - Subscription based online video training platform for schools and teachers
-- [The Myndflame Bucket](http://buckateers.com) - Innovative platform for Twitch.tv show to automatically collect donations from viewers, provide limited rewards and to encourage fellowship to continuously support the show through gamification
-- [Beathound](http://beathound.com) - helping you stay on top of new releases from the artists you love
 - [Metaflop](http://www.metaflop.com) An easy to use web application for generating and modulating your own fonts.
 - [puresong](https://github.com/al-kivi/puresong.git) - A lightweight responsive application with PureCSS and SQLite and Sequel.
 - [Gleis PaaS](https://gleis.cloud) - The Swiss Ruby on Rails Platform as a Service for your web apps